Casino mogul Adelson pulls out of Raiders-Vegas stadium deal

-The move deprives the team of a chief financial backer as it seeks to bring professional football to Las Vegas for the first time.
+The move comes on the heels of a team proposal to pay $1 a year in rent and operate the stadium, and it deprives the project of a chief financial backer as officials seek to bring professional football to Las Vegas for the first time.

-Adelson played an instrumental role in the effort to lure the Raiders, which eventually grew into spending $750 million in taxpayer money on the deal.
+Adelson played an instrumental role in the effort to lure the Raiders, which eventually grew into a $750 million commitment of taxpayer money to the deal.

 Most Read Stories